 Keeping the home hazard-free is a fundamental step in caring for an elderly person recovering from a stroke.
 In the United States, the number one cause of injury for senior citizens is trips and falls.
 As a person gets older, their level of mobility deteriorates, and their spatial awareness gets worse.
 Going through the house and removing potential hazards can keep your loved one safe.
+You might also want to start using a GPS tracker for elderly people in case they do fall and need urgent assistance.
 The Centers for Disease Control and Prevention (CDC) has created an easy-to-follow Home Fall Prevention Checklist.
 Using this checklist and making small changes can help keep your elderly relative safe from harm.

 Establish a Daily Routine

 Coping with a stroke can feel easier if your loved one establishes a daily routine.
 Take note of the activities of daily life your elderly relative can perform autonomously, the skills they need to relearn, and the tasks they need help with.
 Create a list of small actions they need to do to relearn certain functions and schedule in short but frequent time slots for them to practice.